 - 5. What are the penalties for DUI / DWAI of marijuana?

 - 6. Defenses to DUI / DWAI marijuana

 You drive under the influence (DUI) of marijuana in Colorado when as a result of consuming marijuana you are substantially incapable, mentally and/or physically, to safely operate a vehicle.
-Under 42-4-1301, C.R.S., DUI of marijuana is usually a misdemeanor.
+Under 42-4-1301, C.R.S., a DUI of marijuana is usually a traffic misdemeanor.

 However, it is a permissible inference that you drove under the influence of marijuana if your blood contained 5 nanograms or more of delta 9-tetrahydrocannabinol (THC) per milliliter.1 THC is the active ingredient in most strains of marijuana.2